Unresolved multimagic problems

 questions.

 Here is a partial list.
-If you have some results on an unresolved multimagic problem, send
+If you have some results on an unsolved multimagic problem, send

 me a message!
 I will be pleased to add your results in this web site.